Leading interventional radiology societies call for expanded stroke training

 Global position statement highlights critical needs on World Stroke Day

 FAIRFAX, Va.
-(Oct 29, 2018)—In a joint, global position statement, the Society of Interventional Radiology (SIR), Cardiovascular and Interventional Radiology Society of Europe (CIRSE) and the Interventional Radiology Society of Australasia (IRSA) have committed to providing necessary stroke training to interventional radiologists in order to alleviate the shortage of physicians trained in endovascular stroke therapies.
+(Oct 29, 2018)—In a joint, global position statement, the Society of Interventional Radiology (SIR), Cardiovascular and Interventional Radiological Society of Europe (CIRSE) and the Interventional Radiology Society of Australasia (IRSA) have committed to providing necessary stroke training to interventional radiologists in order to alleviate the shortage of physicians trained in endovascular stroke therapies.

 The ability for patients to access thrombectomy-capable stroke centers remains stymied by geography and a shortage of interventional physicians, despite the American Heart Association’s and multiple international stroke organizations’ recommendations that endovascular thrombectomy (EVT or clot removal) be the standard of care for patients suffering acute ischemic stroke caused by blocked arteries.